Neradoc/Circuitpython_Hotkeys_Plus/README.md

 ## International keyboards support

-The keyboard layout and keycode to use can be configured in the `macros_config` file as such, with modules from the [Layout Repository](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts).
+The keyboard layout and keycode can be configured in the `macros_config.py` file, with modules from the [Layout Repository](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts).

 ```py
 from keyboard_layout_mac_fr import KeyboardLayout